CuriosityWeekends/.github/profile/README.md

   **Get in touch with us at:**
   [someone@curiosityweekends.org](mailto:someone@curiosityweekends.org)

 Ready to make your weekend count?
-Let’s create, learn and grow together!
+Let’s create, learn, and grow together!

 ---